Şenol Güneş: Managerial career

 His managerial career started at Trabzonspor, where he was assistant manager before being promoted.
 He came close to winning Süper Lig in the 1995–96 campaign after leading all season, but in the end his team came second.
-That year, Trabzonspor also played in the 1996–97 UEFA Cup where they were knocked out by FC Schalke 04.
+That year, Trabzonspor also played in the 1996–97 UEFA Cup where they were knocked out by Schalke 04.
 He left the club soon after, and worked at Antalyaspor and Sakaryaspor.

-In 2000, he was hired to manage the Turkish national football team.
+In 2000, he was hired to manage the Turkey national team.
 Turkey qualified for the 2002 FIFA World Cup and finished third.
 Güneş won the UEFA Coach of the Year award for 2002.
-After the World Cup, he received many offers from Greece, Brazil, and Spain, but he wanted to stay with Turkey.
+After the World Cup, he received many offers from Greece, Brazil and Spain, but he wanted to stay with Turkey.
 After the national team failed to qualify for UEFA Euro 2004, Güneş was sacked as manager.

-He returned to Trabzonspor in January 2005, signing a three and a half year contract but left after finishing narrowly in second place.
-At this time there were rumours that Güneş would be taking a coaching job in Iran or in the United Arab Emirates.
+He returned to Trabzonspor in January 2005, signing a three-and-a-half-year contract but left after finishing narrowly in second place.
+At this time, there were rumours that Güneş would be taking a coaching job in Iran or in the United Arab Emirates.

 On 8 December 2006, FC Seoul, one of the leading football clubs in the K League, announced their three-year contract with Güneş starting from 2007.

 Three years later, Güneş returned to his hometown as head coach of Trabzonspor for the fourth time, replacing Hugo Broos.
-In the 2010-11 campaign he again led the entire season with Trabzonspor but finished second once again at the end of the season.
-Later it was revealed the 2011 Turkish sports corruption scandal was the main cause of this.
+In the 2010-11 campaign, he again led the entire season with Trabzonspor, but finished second once again at the end of the season.
+Later, it was revealed the 2011 Turkish sports corruption scandal was the main cause of this.
 After Trabzonspor, he signed with Bursaspor on a one-year contract.
-Bursaspor finished 6th place in 2014–15 Süper Lig and reached the Turkish Cup final that year.
-On 11 June 2015, he signed with a 2+1 year contract with Beşiktaş.
+Bursaspor finished in sixth place in 2014–15 Süper Lig and reached the Turkish Cup final that year.
+On 11 June 2015, he signed with a two-and-a-half year contract with Beşiktaş.
 Güneş led Beşiktaş to their 14th title (and first since 2009) in 2016.
 For Güneş, it was his first title as manager.
 He led them to their 15th and second title in a row in 2017.

 On 28 February 2019, it was announced that Güneş would take the Turkey national team managerial post for a second time on a four-year deal, 15 years after his last stint, effective from 1 June 2019.

 He oversaw Turkey's 2–0 win over Albania in the opening UEFA Euro 2020 qualifiers.

 On 28 October 2022, Güneş joined Beşiktaş for his second stint, following the departure of French head coach Valérien Ismaël.

+On 10 September 2024 Şenol Güneş signed a two-and-a-half year contract with Trabzonspor, becoming the club's head coach.